-Management meetings are comprised of the eight full-time directors.
-In principle, these meetings are held once per week and requires attendance of all the full-time directors.
-In accordance with the Board of Directors Bylaws, Management Meeting Regulations, etc., at the meeting directors deliberate and report on the execution of business overseen by the full-time directors.
+Management meetings are comprised of the eleven full-time directors and full-time executive officers.
+In principle, these meetings are held once per week and require attendance of all the full-time directors and full-time executive officers.
+In accordance with the Board of Directors Bylaws, Management Meeting Regulations, etc., at the meeting directors deliberate and report on the execution of business overseen by the full-time executive officers.
 This structure ensures the appropriate execution of business.